Come Fly with Me

 Pteranodon longiceps

-Long, backward-pointing crest, varies by sex, suggesting sexual dimorphism.47
+Long, backward-pointing crest, varies by sex, suggesting sexual dimorphism.47: Go to reference 47 at the end of the page

 The azhdarchids

 I’ve teased the big ‘uns, and it’s finally time to deliver.
 100 mya in the late Cretaceous, one lineage of pterodactyloids grew to absurdly large sizes.
 They were the biggest living things that ever flew our skies, and by quite a large margin.
-Like the pterodactyloids they evolved from, the azhdarchids48 are all part of one true clade, a single, monophyletic group descended from a common ancestor.
+Like the pterodactyloids they evolved from, the azhdarchids48: Go to reference 48 at the end of the page are all part of one true clade, a single, monophyletic group descended from a common ancestor.

 GroupTime RangePeriod(s)